teambit/docs/docs/bit-search-api.md

 | aggName  | string | the name of the 'bucket' or category of the aggregation.
 It can be a dependency, a label, or a specific size
 | numComponents | number | the number of components in this 'bucket' or category

-For example, the following result for the size aggregation indicates that there are 2 components in the size category 26,000 bytes.
+For example, the following result for the size aggregation indicates that 2 components in the size category exist with 26,000 bytes.
 ```json
 {
     "aggName": 26000,